Style the layer and configure a pop-up

 You have the option to change the style for the symbols colors or sizes.
 You'll change the colors.

-- In the Style options pane, for Current symbol, click Basic point.
+8. In the Symbol style window, for Current symbol, click Basic point.

 A list of other color ramps appears.